 Admissions Requirements: Applicants for admission should have an undergraduate or master's degree in mathematics or the equivalent.
 This should include courses in advanced calculus, modern algebra and linear algebra.
 Applicants with degrees in other subjects may be admitted but may be required to take certain undergraduate courses in mathematics without receiving graduate credit.
-It is recommended that applicants take the GRE Advanced Test in Mathematics.
+The GRE Advanced Test in Mathematics is not required but a good score can be a positive factor in admission.